At Tools of Men, we stay away from polarizing topics.

 Not because we expect you to have a perfectly groomed beard, but that YOU want to have a better-looking beard.

-Ok, so in order to shut up the haters, we wanted to list out some key grooming points that will make others instantly take notice of your beard:
+Ok, so to shut up the haters, we wanted to list out some key grooming points that will make others instantly take notice of your beard:

 1. Cut Your Neck Hair Properly